 This full-day program operates from 9:00-4:00 daily.
-Bus transportation and extended day are also available.
+Bus transportation is also available.

-Page to Stage: In this two-week program, no role is too small as you write, act, and produce your own short work of theatre!
+Page to Stage: No role is too small as you write, act, and produce your own short work of theatre!
 Experience the journey of a play from idea to performance as you adapt a script, create characters, design sets, and more in this fast-paced class!
-Through collaboration and creativity participants in this two-week program will give new life to a printed favorite, “The Day The Crayons Quit”.
-Each student will be featured in the performance as well as explore their skills and interests as directors and designers.
+Through collaboration and creativity, participants in this two-week program will give new life to a printed favorite.
+Each student will be featured in the performance and explore their skills and interests as directors and designers.
 This program culminates in a workshop performance that fellow Brooks campers, friends, and family can attend!
 See the daily schedule.

-Annie Kids: Annie and her rag-tag band of orphans will hit every note of this musical theatre favorite as they explore the true meaning of friendship.
-Don’t miss out on the chance to perform in this musical theatre favorite!
+Disney’s Moana Jr.: Join the cast to bring the heartwarming hit to life on the Brooks Stage!
+Staff and performers will collaborate to explore, embrace and honor the Pacific Islands’ culture, customs, and history.
+Don’t miss out on performing in this musical theatre favorite!
 This Broadway at Brooks experience is a two-week summer theatre workshop for children ages 8 to 10.
-Participants will gain artistry skills, increasing their ability to execute excellent technique, through instruction from our experienced and diverse team.
-Hosted in the Brooks School’s state-of-the-art theater, industry professionals with an invaluable depth of knowledge and years of experience in the field, provide a meaningful and long-lasting summer experience for our students.
+Participants will gain artistry skills, increasing their ability to execute excellent techniques through our experienced and diverse team of instructors.
+Hosted in the Brooks School’s state-of-the-art theater, industry professionals with an invaluable depth of knowledge and years of experience in the field provide a meaningful and long-lasting summer experience for our students.
 Every student will be challenged and take away valuable performing, public speaking, and social skills.
-The focus of this program is on the theatrical process, not the product.
 This program culminates in a workshop performance that fellow Brooks campers, friends, and family can attend!

-Brooks TV Reloaded: Become a screenwriter, director, and movie star as you write and produce your own short film!
-From camera angles to cameos, from b-roll to bloopers, this program will get the ‘on set’ experience as you work as a team to take over the big screen.
+Brooks TV: Become a screenwriter, director, and movie star as you write and produce your own short film!
+From camera angles to cameos, from b-roll to bloopers, this program will give your child the ‘on-set’ experience as they work as a team to take over the big screen.
 Outside of time on the set, participants will participate in outdoor day-camp activities.
-The final films will later be distributed via email.
+Participants will share a bit of their process in a showcase for friends and family, and the final films will later be distributed via email.
 Have you taken BrooksTV before and want to join again?
 Awesome!
 This class is designed to be repeated.
-No two films are the same and it’s possible to participate in a new area of focus each summer.
+No two films are the same, and it’s possible to participate in a new area of focus each summer.
 See the daily schedule.

 The Brooks Studios and Stages Program provides participants with a variety of activities and spaces that no other local camp can equal.
-There is plenty of room to run and play from tennis courts and fields to an archery range and gymnastics center.
+There is plenty of room to run and play, from tennis courts and fields to an archery range and gymnastics center.
+New for 2023, this program includes swimming for Brooks TV and Page to Stage.
 In addition to taking full advantage of our 270-acre campus on the shore of Lake Cochichewick, our newly constructed Center for the Arts building will house the creative components.

 Performances, teaching, and community gatherings have a spacious, comfortable home in the theater, with 387 seats.
-Its stage connects to a scene shop and a 1,200-square-foot Black Box theater, which provides a flexible teaching space and an additional performance venue.
-A costume shop, changing room, and green room are included as well.
+Its stage connects to a scene shop and a 1,200-square-foot Black Box theater, which provides flexible teaching space and an additional performance venue.
+A costume shop, changing room, and green room are also included.